oscaram007/luchabrarian15.0/README.md

 ---

+## 📞 Contact

+For licensing inquiries, permission requests, or other questions, please contact Oscar A. Martinez via LinkedIn.

+---
 *Made with curiosity, late nights, and a deep personal respect for anyone who has ever worked a library reference desk.
 You are the real Luchabrarians. 😊🏆*